Find out when transactions involving land and buildings are exempt from VAT.

 - it’s intended to be used in conjunction with the dwelling

-Garages are also treated as part of a zero-rated dwelling if constructed at the same time (or converted from a non-residential building at the same time) and intended to be occupied with the dwelling (see Notice 708: buildings and construction).
+Garages are also treated as part of a zero-rated dwelling if constructed at the same time (or converted from a non-residential building at the same time) and intended to be occupied with the dwelling (see Buildings and construction (VAT Notice 708)).

 But zero rating can only apply to the extent that the consideration is in the form of a premium or first payment of rent for the sale or long lease of the dwelling and parking.